Parent to Parent program at Children's Village

-The Yakima County parent to parent program is provided by Yakima Valley Memorial through Children's Village.
-The program coordinator and staff are parents or family members of children with special health or developmental needs.
+The Yakima County Parent to Parent program is provided by Yakima Valley Memorial through Children's Village.
+Program staff are parents or family members of children with special health or developmental needs.

 Parent to parent programs and activities:

-- Parent Support Connections: Families who receive a new diagnosis for their child are connected with another family who has also received the same diagnosis.
+- Parent Support Connections: Parents who receive a new diagnosis for their child are connected with a parent volunteer who has a child with the same diagnosis.

 - Parent Training: Education opportunities related to parenting a child with special needs.

-- Holland: A support group for families who have received a new diagnosis for their child.
+- Holland: An 8-week support and learning group for parents who have received a new diagnosis for their child.

 - Sibshops: Support workshops for brothers and sisters (ages 6 to 12).

-- One 2 One inclusive recreation program: Activities vary depending on the season, but include soccer, basketball, softball and many other recreational activities!
+- One 2 One inclusive recreation program: Activities vary depending on the season, but include basketball, dance, Karate and many other recreational activities!
 Children are paired with a specially trained teen mentor and get to experience a variety of activities. (for children and youth ages 6 to 21).

 - Kids on the Block Disability Awareness Program: A program available to schools, child-care centers and other child-serving organizations.
 Teens act out scenarios with the aid of puppets to promote disability awareness.